Xunnamius/next-test-api-route-handler/README.md

 will receive an object like `{ ...queryStringURLParams, ...params }`.

 > Route parameters should not be confused with [query string parameters][14],
-> which are parsed out from the url and added to the params object before
+> which are automatically parsed out from the url and added to the params object
-> `paramsPatcher` is evaluated.
+> before `paramsPatcher` is evaluated.

 `handler` is the actual route handler under test (usually imported from `pages/api/*`).
 It should be an async function that accepts [NextApiRequest][2]